marksmccann/froyo/docs/api/listener-helpers.md

 };
 ```

-Adds an event listener to the specified target element via [EventTarget.addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).
-It returns an object with a `destroy` function that removes the listener when called.
+Adds an event listener to an element and returns a `destroy` function to remove it.

 ```js
 class MyComponent extends Component {